jhudsl/tidyversecourse/docs/03-tidying.md

 #### `summary()`

-While base R has a summary function, the `skimr` package also has a helpful `summary()` function that provides you with a quick summary of the dataset at large.
+While base R has a `summary()` function, this can be combined with the `skimr` package to provide you with a quick summary of the dataset at large.

 ```r